NielsHolst/UniSim/readme.txt

 1. Do either 1a or 1b below.

 1a.
 Automatic Building
-The project file ‘build_all.pro’ in UNISIM_ROOT/src initiates a cascade of makefiles which together builds both the UniSim main module and all the plug-ins.
-Windows users can simply execute the ‘build_all.bat’ batch file and everything should build automatically.
+The project file build_all.pro in UNISIM_ROOT/src initiates a cascade of makefiles which together builds both the UniSim main module and all the plug-ins.
+Windows users can simply execute the build_all.bat batch file and everything should build automatically.
 Users of other platforms can aither study the batch file and implement one for their own platform (and send a copy to me for the benefit of other users), or they can forgo the option of the automatic build and obtain the same result with some mouse-clicking in Qt Creator.